 One of the mysteries of the English language finally explained.

-Take care to avoid or keep away from.‘his program steers clear of prickly local issues’
+Take care to avoid or keep away from.‘steer clear of fatty food’

 keep away from, keep one's distance from, keep at arm's length, give a wide berth to, avoid, avoid dealing with, have nothing to do with, shun, eschewView synonyms